-I mentioned right at the start that there’re a huge range of common percussion instruments.
+I mentioned right at the start that there are a huge range of common percussion instruments.
 There’s anything from the hexagonal drums on the giant drum sets of the 1980’s to the marching drums you see played on the field.
-While there’s no rules in music and I’m a huge fan of doing things in new and original ways, it still helps to have an idea of which of these drums sounds are most commonly used together.
+While there are no rules in music and I’m a huge fan of doing things in new and original ways, it still helps to have an idea of which of these drums sounds are most commonly used together.

-When you think of drums, you probably think of the standard acoustic drum kit like is portrayed in that Wikipedia screenshot from the beginning, so let’s start by breaking that down into it’s parts.
-As we’re going though this, keep in mind it’s more the musical position that matters than the specific way that sound is produced, or as my friend Neurotypique put it:
+When you think of drums, you probably think of the standard acoustic drum kit like is portrayed in that Wikipedia screenshot from the beginning, so let’s start by breaking that down into its parts.
+As we’re going through this, keep in mind it’s more the musical position that matters than the specific way that sound is produced, or as my friend Neurotypique put it:

 - Bass Drum + Pedal

-This is the Big Ol' drum on the floor, the one that often has the band’s logo on it.
-Sometimes it’s called the Kick Drum, and it’s usally hit with a beater pedal.
+This is the Big Ol’ drum on the floor, the one that often has the band’s logo on it.
+Sometimes it’s called the Kick Drum, and it’s usually hit with a beater pedal.